-- Failure to declare items of extraordinary value (those valued at more than $100.00 per pound) on your shipping documents.
+- Failure to declare items of extraordinary value on your shipping documents (valued at more than $100.00 per pound).

-- Failure to promptly report loss and damage of goods (timelines vary by moving company and type of move, so check with your mover
+- Delayed reporting of loss or damage of goods (timelines vary by moving company and type of move, so check with your mover).

 - Packing perishable, dangerous, or hazardous materials without your mover’s knowledge.